BranchMetrics/ios-branch-deep-linking-attribution/README.md

     location: BranchBothUsers,
     andCallback: { (params: [NSObject : AnyObject]!, error: NSError!) -> Void in if (error == nil) {
-        let referralCode: AnyObject? = params["referral_code"]
+        let promoCode: AnyObject? = params["promo_code"]
-        // do whatever with referralCode
+        // do whatever with promoCode
     }
 })
 ```

 ####Parameters

-You can also tune the referral code to the finest granularity, with the following additional parameters:
+You can also tune the promo code to the finest granularity, with the following additional parameters:

 **bucket** _NSString*_
 : The name of the bucket to use.
 If none is specified, defaults to 'default.'

-**calculation_type**  _ReferralCodeCalculation_
+**calculation_type**  _PromoCodeCalculation_
-: This defines whether the referral code can be applied indefinitely, or only once per user.
+: This defines whether the promo code can be applied indefinitely, or only once per user.

-1. _BranchUnlimitedRewards_ - referral code can be applied continually.
+1. _BranchUnlimitedRewards_ - promo code can be applied continually.
-1. _BranchUniqueRewards_ - a user can only apply a specific referral code once.
+1. _BranchUniqueRewards_ - a user can only apply a specific promo code once.

-**location** _ReferralCodeLocation_
+**location** _PromoCodeLocation_
-: The user to reward for applying the referral code.
+: The user to reward for applying the promo code.

-1. _BranchReferreeUser_ - the user applying the referral code receives credit.
+1. _BranchReferreeUser_ - the user applying the promo code receives credit.
-1. _BranchReferringUser_ - the user who created the referral code receives credit.
+1. _BranchReferringUser_ - the user who created the promo code receives credit.
 1. _BranchBothUsers_ - both the creator and applicant receive credit.

-### Validate Referral Code
+### Validate Promo Code

-Validate if a referral code exists in Branch system and is still valid.
+Validate if a promo code exists in Branch system and is still valid.
 A code is vaild if:

 * It hasn't expired.
-* If its calculation type is uniqe, it hasn't been applied by current user.
+* If its calculation type is unique, it hasn't been applied by current user.
+* If it's type is unlimited, as long as it hasn't expired.

-If valid, returns the referral code JSONObject in the call back.
+If valid, returns the promo code JSONObject in the call back.

 ####Methods